UPDATED December 2023

 Price is one of the considerations that we considered when choosing the best VPN services.
 However, that being said it was not something that weighed heavily into our decision.
 Some of the more reputable VPN services cost significant money to operate.
 They must have the most robust servers, infrastructure, employees, data transfer, and other expenses.
 If this same service is offered by a company for free, you have to ask how they are making their money and how they stay in business.
 A low-cost or free service may be cutting corners that could place your data at risk, but not always.

-Some VPNs only cost a small amount of money per month, somewhere in the range of 3 to 5 dollars.
-In some of these cases this does not necessarily mean that their services low-quality, it means that they make the bulk of their money in volume, rather than charging a high price per customer.
+Some VPNs only cost a small amount of money per month, somewhere in the range of $3 to $5 dollars.
+In some cases, it does not necessarily mean that their services low-quality, it means that they make the bulk of their money in volume, rather than charging a high price per customer.
 These were some of our favorites because they were affordable, and they did not sell your personal information to a third party or hound you with ads.

 We also compared whether the VPN allowed torrenting.
 This is another case where you will have to read the individual agreement of the VPN that you are using.
 Torrenting is a way of transferring large amounts of data and files over the Internet relatively anonymously.
 Torrenting receives a bad reputation when it comes to file transfer protocols.
 However, there are reasons to torrent files legally.
 Sometimes it is associated with piracy, which is why it received such a bad name.
 As long as the files being transferred are legal to transfer, there is nothing wrong with this file transfer protocol.